All 133 Virginia school superintendents urge Youngkin to scrap tip line, effort to root out policies deemed ‘divisive’

-“Division superintendents disagree with your assumption that discriminatory and divisive concepts have become widespread in Virginia school divisions,” the letter from Virginia Association of School Superintendents executive director Howard Kiser states.
+“Division superintendents disagree with your assumption that discriminatory and divisive concepts have become widespread in Virginia school divisions,” states the letter from Howard B. Kiser, executive director of the Virginia Association of School Superintendents.

 It faults Balow for condemning and discontinuing a slate of racial equity programs “without having involved educators in formulating that position or without having provided evidence to support that position.”